 The old way didn’t have the benefit of using computers to do the heavy lifting.

-Now we do, and if you’re listening to someone that can’t prove what they say is true, hey, it’s time to get real.
+If you’re listening to someone that can’t prove what they say is true with a computer, it’s time to toss them to the curb.